-When it comes to holiday dishes, it doesn’t get more classic than a ham with pineapple dotted with maraschino cherries.
-Easter, Christmas, Thanksgiving… just about any holiday is better with glazed ham.
+When it comes to holiday dishes, it doesn’t get more classic than a brown sugar pineapple ham with cherries.
+Easter, Christmas, Thanksgiving… just about any holiday is better with glazed baked ham.

 Some tell me ham is ham and I am going to tell you that just isn’t the case.
 Choosing the right ham for the recipe is in fact pretty important, although you can easily modify based on the cut you have.